 Adding a video delay in OBS Studio

 You might also want to purposefully add a delay to your entire stream for various reasons.
-To do this:
+See the instruction below on how to delay video in OBS Studio:

 Adding an audio delay in OBS Studio

-- Add an audio source.
-Thus could be a microphone or even a video
+1. Add an audio source.
+This could be a microphone or even a video.